nielsjsc/Tree/README.md

-that went down the tree from the "root" and once it reached the "leaf", it destroys the leaf and returns up the call stack destroying each node.
+that went down the tree from the "root" and once it reached the "leaf", it destroys the leaf and returns up the call stack destroying each node. destroy_tree has been tested by valgrind to ensure it leaks no memory

 path_to:
 for path_to i used two functions,